-Licensees may use either stationary cameras, PTZ cameras, or a combination of both to meet the following requirements.
+Licensees may use either stationary cameras, PTZ/Fisheye cameras, or a combination of both, to meet the following requirements.
+Licensees with table games shall have a manned surveillance room whenever the table games in the establishment are open for play.

-Coverage of table games must be able to view the patron and/ or dealers face, cards, chips, tokens, cash, and play areas of each table.
+Coverage of table games must be able to view the patron and/ or dealers face, cards, chips, tokens, cash, shufflers and play areas of each table.
 Cameras must be able to distinguish card values on the normal setup and playback.
+Any electronic table capable of game recall is not required to have coverage that reads individual card values or suits.
+Table games linked to a progressive jackpot must have stationary camera coverage of the access to the progressive controller computer.
 A person's face at a gaming table, is defined as the ability to view at least one half of the patron and or the dealer's face.
+Surveillance video must be able to view and record all error indicators on all shufflers being used on all table games.